-The Office of the Provost's dual careers services are designed to help the partners of new academics locate employment opportunities by offering networking opportunities and career resources.
+The Office of the Provost's dual career services are designed to help the partners of new faculty with their job searches by offering networking opportunities and career resources.
+While we aim to help all academics, priority for these services is given to the partners of tenured and tenure-track faculty members.

-Dual careers services include:
+Dual career services include:

-- Individual consultation on a partner’s employment needs
+- Individual consultation on a partner’s employment needs and career guidance for success in today’s job market

 University of Chicago Job Listings